Somewhere to keep ...

 A project's colective Test-to-Build rejections are still too close -- they cause a knee-jerk blame on developers.
 So I dialed back to simply counting the number of times a ticket enters Build and tracking that over time.
 Tickets can enter build form any direction (bouncing back to a requirement refinement stage or returning from somewhere downstream post-build).
 I think it makes an interesting measure of the management and execution of tickets.
 It's perfectly expected for some tickets to return to the Build stage if you're working at pace and trying to make a minimum increment on a product that's evolving.
 The question is, what do the stats for a team pushing hard look like compared to a team that's struggling to make the grade?

-Pinning Food Standards Agency ratings again.
+Returning to the Food Standards Agency

 Map boundaries (left) rather than county boundaries (right) define what ratings are pinned to the map.